 The Prof. Amos de-Shalit Summer Workshop

-Curious science-loving high school students, you have an opportunity to experience research in the laboratories of the Weizmann Institute of Science under the mentoring of researchers and scientists of the Institute
+If you are a curious, science-loving high school student, you have an opportunity to experience research in the Weizmann Institute’s laboratories, with the mentoring of researchers and scientists from the Institute.

-The Prof. Amos de-Shalit Summer Science Workshop has been taking place at the Weizmann Institute of Science for nearly 50 years since the Institute's establishment in 1964.
-What makes the workshop unique is the exposure of its participants to cutting edge research by working in research groups at the Weizmann Institute of Science and making a direct personal connection between participants and the researchers and scientists of the Institute.
-Graduates of the summer workshop have grown up to become leading researchers at the Weizmann Institute of Science and other academic research institutes, in the military and in the industry, as well as play central public roles.
+The Prof. Amos de-Shalit Summer Workshop has taken place at the Weizmann Institute for over 50 years, since 1964.
+Through this unique workshop, participants are exposed to cutting-edge science through active participation in the lab work of scientific groups at the Weizmann Institute of Science, while engaging in a direct personal connection with the Institute’s researchers and scientists.
+Previous summer workshop graduates have gone on to become leading researchers at the Weizmann Institute and other academic research institutes, in the military and in the industry, as well as filling central public roles.

 More about the program

-As part of the summer workshop, participants will listen to lectures on cutting-edge research by scientists of the institute, will have discussions on science and society and will have social activities and a field trip over the weekend.
-At the end of the summer workshop, a scientific symposium will be held, in which participants will present the findings of their research to their peers and family members.
+As part of the Summer Workshop, participants will hear from the Institute’s scientists lectures about their groundbreaking research, hold discussions on science and society, and participate in social activities and a field trip over the weekend.
+A scientific symposium will be held to mark the closing of the Workshop, in which participants will present the research findings to their peers and family members.